 - A cryptographic signature based on this checksum to prevent malicious modifications

-Below shows the difference in the structural layout of a Bitlocker protected volume than a normal NTFS volume.
+Below is the difference in the structural layout of a Bitlocker protected volume from a normal NTFS volume.

 Recovery Password – Why is it needed?

-When Bitlocker is implemented, does the authentication method defines the only key protector(s)?
-No.
+When Bitlocker is implemented, does the authentication method defines the only key protector(s)?.

-At the time of initialization, Bitlocker also creates a Recovery Password (48 digit numeric key) to protect the VMK.
-This is used in case the primary authentication fails and Bitlocker enters the recovery mode.
+At the time of initialization, Bitlocker also creates a Recovery Password (48 digits numeric key) to protect the VMK. is used in case the primary authentication fails and Bitlocker enters the recovery mode.

 In recovery mode, there is no TPM dependency or operations involved.
-As such if attacker gains access to the Recovery Password (48 digit key) then the drive is compromised.
+If an attacker gains access to the Recovery Password (48 digit key), the drive is compromised.

 For a device joined to local AD or Azure AD, you can define through policy to back up the Recovery Password to AD or AAD against the device object.
-In such cases, if the device fails to back up the recovery password to AD or AAD due any issues (network or others), the process is halted.
+If the device fails to back up the recovery password to AD or AAD due to any issues (network or others), the process is halted.